Can a Non‑Birthing Parent Produce Breast Milk? Induced Lactation Explained

 Most studies and case reports on induced lactation success stories describe partial supply, with parents supplementing with formula or donor milk, especially at first.

-One couple I worked with used a supplemental nursing system (SNS), which lets baby receive donor milk or formula through a tiny tube while feeding at the breast.
+For example, one couple I worked with used a supplemental nursing system (SNS), which lets baby receive donor milk or formula through a tiny tube while feeding at the breast.
 Their baby associated both parents with feeding.
 That was their goal, and they reached it!

 What helps improve success?